nevali/Stardust/README.md

 colour, but have a harder time distinguishing hues, because the broader range means there are more combinations of light wavelengths that resulting in the same intensity of response being sent down your optic nerve.

-Typically, human response curves are such that they overlap enough for our brains to be able to tell the difference between low-intensity green-red and low-intensity green-blue.
-If they didn't overlap, those two shades would both just look like a darker green.

 ## Is all that glisters gold?